feebrian/debian-discord-update/README.md

 # debian-discord-update
-Go program to update discord so that you don't have to concern about that "Must be your lucky day, there's a new update!"
+### "Must be your lucky day, there's a new update!"

+It sounds like a nightmare to me...
+So...
+I decided to create this program to make it less painful.